-In order to maintain security of supply during the current severe drought, Barwon Water has supplemented surface water for the Geelong system by pumping water from the Barwon Downs Borefield.
-The 2006/07 water system expenditure level of \$35M includes five months of pumping at 35 megalitres per day and forecast expenditure for two months of pumping at 55 megalitres per day.
+To maintain security of supply during the current drought, Barwon Water has supplemented surface water for the Geelong system by pumping water from the Barwon Downs borefield.
+The 2006/07 expenditure of \$34.4M includes five months of pumping at 35 megalitres per day and forecast expenditure for two months of pumping at 55 megalitres per day.

-The upcoming regulatory period forecast expenditure levels are based on projected weather conditions and modelling using the past 10-year low inflow period.
-To ensure adequate water supply to the Greater Geelong system, water forecast expenditure levels include groundwater pumping at Barwon Downs Borefield of 20,000 megalitres for 2007/08 and 2008/09 until the implementation of the Anglesea borefield project.
+Expenditure forecast for the upcoming regulatory period is based on projected weather conditions and modelling using the past 10-year low inflow period.
+To ensure adequate water supply to the Greater Geelong system, water forecast expenditure levels include groundwater pumping at Barwon Downs borefield of 20,000 megalitres for 2007/08 and 2008/09 until the implementation of the Anglesea borefield project.
 It is expected the Anglesea borefield will deliver 35 megalitres per day, with this reducing to four months of operation by 2010/11 and to only operational maintenance for both borefields by 2011/12.

-7.4.2 Water resource planning and water restrictions
+7.4.1.14.
+Water resource planning and water restrictions

-The water resources planning and water restriction management expenditure represents 38 per cent of the total Water system increase in costs.
+Expenditure for water resources planning and water restriction management represents 38 per cent of the total Water system increase in costs.
 These costs reflect future security of water supply as set out through the Central Region Sustainable Water Strategy.

 Barwon Water is expecting some permanent water savings through public actions carried out in response to the current drought.
-The forecast expenditure levels for the water conservation initiatives have been set based on delivering a reduction in per capita water consumption of 25 per cent by 2015 and 30 per cent by 2020.
+Forecast expenditure for water conservation initiatives has been set based on delivering a reduction in per capita water consumption of 25 per cent by 2015 and 30 per cent by 2020.
 The reduction is measured from the 1994/95 per capita consumption levels.